weihan7742/Dinosaur-Game-Application/src/edu/monash/fit2099/Notes.md

 Put "[/]" if the item has been resolved.
 Put "[0]" if the item is ignored/unfixable

 1. EcoPoint feature
 - FeedingAction is dependent on Hay and Fruit unnecessary.
 Try to think of better method.
 [0]
-- [] FeedingAction is dependent on Hay and Fruit unnecessary.
-Try to think of better method.
-    - type of food in FeedingAction are compared by checking if it is the same object (will cause problem later)

 2. Buying items feature